+The Chief Operating Decision Maker ("CODM") is the Board.
+The Board reviews the Group's internal reporting in order to assess performance of the business.
 The Board consider that the Group operates in a single segment, the engineering sector in the United Kingdom.

-Included in revenues for the period ending 31 March 2020, are revenues of approximately £494,000 which arose from sales to the Group's largest customer.
+Included in revenues for the period ending 31 March 2021 are revenues of approximately £409,000 (2020: £494,000) which arose from sales to the Group's largest customer.
 No single customer contributed 10 per cent or more to the Group's revenue in the period.